MEXT Scholarship: University Recommendation

-- For prospective applicants to our Graduate School of Science and Engineering (GSSE): Recommendees for the MEXT Univeristy Recommendation Scholarship at this graduate school are chosen from the pool of GSSE Regular Admissions applicants.
+- For prospective applicants to our Graduate School of Science and Engineering (GSSE): During years when GSSE has scholarship positions up for grabs, recommendees for the MEXT University Recommendation Scholarship at this graduate school are chosen from the pool of GSSE Regular Admissions applicants.
 If you wish to be considered for recommendation for MEXT Scholarship at our GSSE, follow the instructions for Regular Admissions procedures here.

-- Depending on the number of "regular type" scholarship recommendation positions allocated to the university, other graduate schools not currently listed below may recruit MEXT Scholarship applicants from mid-January.
-In that case, Application Guidelines and Forms will be added below in early-mid January.
+- Depending on the type and number of additional scholarship recommendation positions allocated to the university (if any), other graduate schools not currently listed below may openly recruit MEXT Scholarship applicants from early January.
+In that case, relevant Application Guidelines and Forms will be added below between late November and early January.

 Please carefully read through all sections of the application guidelines and the FAQ before beginning to complete an application: